Hilsea

+In 1969 the area became home to local newspaper The News when it moved to The News Centre.
+The paper started to move out in 2013 and left entirely in 2020.
+The News Centre was purchased by First bus in 2023 who applied for planning permission to demolish in July the same year.

 Modern Hilsea is a mixture of residential and industrial areas.
 One of the major routes into Portsmouth still runs through the area.
-In addition, a small halt called station serves the area.
+In addition, a small halt called Hilsea railway station serves the area.

+Portsmouth Football Club training ground

+Portsmouth F.C. have been using their training ground at 442 Copnor Road (PO3 5EW) in the Hilsea area of Portsea Island since 2014.
+The facilities in Hilsea were formerly a ROKO health club until Portsmouth F.C. purchased them on 16 June 2021.
+The main ex-ROKO health club building has since been refurbished into 'Pompey Health And Fitness' members club, whose facilities are also used by Portsmouth F.C.'s squad.

 Portsmouth Airport & Anchorage Park

 Between 1932–1973, the North-East corner of Hilsea was previously the location of Portsmouth Airport, and was one of the last remaining commercial grass runway airports in the United Kingdom.
 The airport offered little scope for expansion and, following some near-miss accidents with larger Hawker Siddeley 748 aircraft in the 1960s, the airport was restricted to small aircraft from then on, was uneconomic and closed in 1973.
 During the 1980s, the former airport land was redeveloped into an industrial area and a housing estate now known as Anchorage Park.